List of universities in the Netherlands: Private for-profit business schools and other universities of applied sciences

-Webster University: The American University in the Netherlands
+Webster University: the American university in the Netherlands

 Webster University Leiden is a university outside the Dutch system, offering Bachelor and Master programs in the Netherlands.
 Webster University is a private, non-profit American university, accredited in the United States by the Higher Learning Commission's North Central Association.
 The International Business and Management program, as well as the Applied Behavioral and Social Sciences program are accredited in the Netherlands by the NVAO at the hbo (professional master) level.

 International rankings

 In relation to their population size, Switzerland (first), Sweden (second) and the Netherlands (third) are the three countries with the highest number of universities among the 100 best of the Academic Ranking of World Universities (2014-2015).

-Below are shown the international rankings of the government supported research universities of the Netherlands, and the number of times they rank in the top 200 of one of the six prominent global rankings:
+Below are shown the international rankings of the government funded research universities of the Netherlands, and the number of times they rank in the top 200 of one of the six prominent global rankings: